 I believe this is a crisis in today’s society.

-We live in a very confused world, where we don’t know anymore what fosters love.
+We live in a very confused world, where we don’t know what fosters love anymore.
 Even though we all want it, we don’t know how to receive it, or access it.

 For many of us, we don’t want to open our hearts to anyone.
 We want easy, quick sex, convenience, and then we are not able to move beyond that point.

-Many women come to me and say thet are intimidating men with their strength and career achievements.
-They believethat being successful at work is what’s preventing them from being successful in love.
+Many women come to me and say that they are intimidating men with their strength and career achievements.
+They believe that being successful at work is what’s preventing them from being successful in love.
 But believing this is a self-fulfilling prophecy.
 Men are not intimidated by a woman’s success, but by her lack of vulnerability and connection.

 And being vulnerable and open is hard when you’re in the habit of always having your guard up.

 This is why, in my private and group coaching programs, as well as in my high-level self-study programs, I teach women to embrace vulnerability in a high-value way, including being authentic, expressing their feelings, and overcoming intimacy fears.